tiisanoja/ruuvi/README.md

 ## Database

 Database is changed from InfluxDB.
 OSS version of InfluxDB v 3.0 is supporting quering only 72h data.
 "InfluxDB 3 Core limits query time ranges to approximately 72 hours."
 It is not suitable to this project anymore.
 So it is time to find an other timeseries database.

-Right now there are two options:
-* TimescaleDB which is Postgres based database
-* QuestDB
+Project has started to use QuestDB.
+It supports InfluxDB API for data insertions.

 Requirement is thta database have to run on RPI4 so there needs to be Arm64 support.